PIH/openmrs-config-pihemr/README.md

 You will at some point want to look up whether a concept exists in some or another package.

-To accomplish this you can use the tool in mds-search. `cd` into `mds-search`.
+To accomplish this you can use the mds search tools. `cd` into `tools/`.
-Then run `./update.sh` to unzip all the MDS packages in this repo into the mds-search directory.
+Then run `./update.sh` to unzip all the MDS packages in this repo into `tools/mds/`.
 Then use `./find-concept.sh 123` to find the MDS packages that contain the concept with PIH concept ID `123`.
 The other `find-concept-` scripts work similarly.
 Execute any one of them with no arguments to see usage info.